How to Get More Freelance Design Work – A Letter From Your Prospective Client

 Although only two words were changed, those are two completely different sentences.

 By replacing the word “I” with the word “we,” it gives the impression that you aren’t the only person on your team.
-(Oh, it is?
-In a minute I’ll tell you how to maintain your integrity on this even if you do work “alone.”)
+(In a minute I’ll tell you how to maintain your integrity on this even if you do work “alone.”)
 Remember, there is safety in numbers.

 Replacing the word “this” with “your” it gives your prospect ownership of the new website, even before they’ve bought it.
 One of the keys to successful selling is getting prospects to see themselves already owning whatever it is you’re selling.